yanglanshi/SARATR-X/README.md

 ### Start Pre-training with SAR images

 We consider that constructing self-supervised signals for SAR images, which suffer from many disturbances in imaging quality, requires a combination of noise suppression and feature compression.
+And the initial weight is from [mae_hivit_base_1600ep.pth](https://github.com/zhangxiaosong18/hivit).

 ```bash
 python -m torch.distributed.launch --nproc_per_node 8 --master_port 12345 --use_env main_pretrain.py